 What are Smart Contracts

 The currency of Ethereum – Ether, runs on sophisticated smart contracts.
 Smart Contracts is just a phrase used to describe computer code that can facilitate the exchange of money, content, property, shares, or anything of value.
-On blockchain, these small contracts run like a self-operating computer program that automatically executes when specific conditions are met.
+On the blockchain, these small contracts run like a self-operating computer program that automatically executes when specific conditions are met.
 They run in the same way as programmed without any possibility of censorship, downtime, fraud or third-party interference.

 These smart contracts use an if:then system specifying that Ether can only be traded if specific conditions can be met.
 This is the reason why it is gaining such a huge momentum in such a short period of time.
 No doubt analysts are suggesting that its value will increase steadily in coming time.